 We recently tried a malpractice case where we lost the case and $170,000.
 The most we could have gotten for the client at trial is $710,000.
 Why on earth did we take that case?
 It was a dead child.
 The doctors made a mistake.
 If we did not bring that case, no one would(Long story short: the jury agreed the doctor was negligent but did not believe the negligence caused the death.)

 So, sometimes, we take cases on pure principle.
 We knew we would need 5 or 6 experts and that the cap in the case was low (just one wrongful death beneficiary).
 This is not the first time we have put on our Tom Cruise “Risky Business” sunglasses and said what the heck.
-But the truth is, this is still rare.
-If we took all the cases we review with that mindset, we would find ourselves in bankruptcy court pretty quick.
+But, the truth is, this is still rare.
+If our firm took all the cases we review with that mindset, we would find ourselves in bankruptcy court.

 (3) The Statute of Limitations Has Passed

 Another very common reason why there may be no “clear liability” in your case could be that that statute of limitations on your claim has already expired.
 Every state has a statute of limitations that requires civil lawsuits to be filed within a certain number of years (usually between 2-5).
 If you don’t file suit before that deadline, you will be legally barred from suing.
 The statute of limitations on personal injury claims in Maryland is usually three years from the date that the claim was or should have been discovered.
 You can’t sleep on your legal rights.
 No Maryland injury lawyer will take your case if you do.

 Many people know about the statute of limitations but assume that if they have what they consider a good excuse, the court will dispense justice.
 This just does not happen.